kbernou/Notes/README.md

-# Notes
+# Technology Notes
-A collection of notes and quick references created during my learning process.
+This is a collection of personal notes and quick references that I'm creating as I go through and learn new (to me) technologies and stacks.

+`LearningGoals` outlines my current target technologies.
+The focus is largely on DevOps as this is a field that interests me, and would like to break into.